25 Shocking Workplace Safety Statistics: Are You at Risk?

 With 2,122 cases, transportation incidents reached a record high in 2019.
 This represented an increase of 2%.
 The most severe work-related injuries happened due to material moving and transportation, and on average, there were 1,523 deadly workplace injuries in 2021.
 It was a significant rise of 18.8 as compared to 2020.
 But they are still 6.6% down from 2019.

-In 2021, the number of fatalities increased due to exposure to hazardous substances and it has led to 798 employees.
-It might be considered as the highest figure as compared to other years.
-This category experienced a significant increase in deaths, almost 18.8% from 2020 to 2021.
+In 2021, the number of fatalities increased due to exposure to hazardous substances, and it has led to 798 employees.
+It might be considered the highest figure compared to other years.
+This category experienced a significant increase in deaths, almost 18.8%, from 2020 to 2021.

 According to the International Labor Organization, it is estimated that exposure to hazardous compounds at work causes 10% of skin cancers worldwide and that they kill roughly 438,000 employees annually.